flolichtin/PE/README.md

 or from the `.tar.gz` file.
 For non-R users, see the main data of interest in `inst/csv`.
 A codebook for the variable description (underlying `data_w`) can be found here: https://istp.ethz.ch/research/swiss-mobility-panel.html.
 For `data_pe` see `inst/csv/codebook_data_pe.csv`.

+For a script replicating the descriptives of an upcoming paper (TODO: update reference) see the `.Rmd` in `scripts`.

 ## Dev dependencies

 This is not relevant for the data user...